 Just remember, it is always best to achieve a balance.
 If you consume too much fluid, you may increase your water weight.
 Monitor the color of your urine to assess your hydration.
 If you are properly hydrated, your urine will be fairly clear.

-7 Ways to Lose Water Weight Quickly and Naturally
+7 Ways to Lose Water Weight Fast

 A simple first step for reducing water weight is to replace foods in your diet that are rich in sodium with low-sodium alternatives.
 The most recent dietary guidelines recommend that people consume no more than 2,300 milligrams of salt each day, but the average American typically eats over 3,400 mg per day.

 Too much salt in your diet (especially when coupled with low water consumption and no exercise) can cause immediate water retention.
 This happens because your body must maintain its sodium-to-water ratio in order to properly function, so it will hold on to water when you eat salt in excess.

 To prevent experiencing a spike in your water weight, keep your daily sodium intake consistent so it doesn’t stray from what your body considers to be a “normal” range.
 One study discovered that water retention increases if you suddenly or drastically change the amount of sodium you eat.

 2. Exercise Regularly (Even Daily)

 Regular exercise is a good short-term solution to losing water weight.
 Sweating water out through daily exercise helps you lose all the excess fluid that has accumulated in your body quickly.
 The average amount of fluid loss during an hour of exercise is anywhere between 16 to 64 ounces, depending on the intensity of your workout and the heat.